-Madelaine Petsch’s Foolproof Summer Makeup Tutorial is Definitely Worth Trying
+Madelaine Petsch’s Foolproof Summer Makeup Tutorial Is Definitely Worth Trying

 MORE: The Self-Care Rituals Madelaine Petsch Can’t Live Without

 Case in point: earlier this week, the 23-year-old, armed with a beautyblender and a few key products (hello, highlighter!), mastered #dewyskingoals right in front of our eyes.
-The key to her barely there slay appears to be layering lots of moisture with highlighter in a few strategic spots, as opposed to all over the face or cheekbone.
+The key to her barely there slay appears to be layering lots of moisture with highlighter in a few strategic spots.

-But before getting to that, Petsch preps her skin with a spritzes of Mario Badescu Rosewater Facial Spray, followed by tarte’s Shape Tape Concealer in Fair, the latter of which she loves for sheer coverage.
+But before getting to that, Petsch preps her skin with a few spritzes of Mario Badescu Rosewater Facial Spray, followed by tarte’s Shape Tape Concealer in Fair, the latter of which she loves for sheer coverage.
 After that, she treats her cheeks to a few swipes of blush, followed by the Wander Beauty Catch the Light Highlighter Glotion Duo on her eyelids and the Anastasia Beverly Hills Glow Kit on her brow bone, down the center of the nose, and cheekbones.

 MORE: Our Favorite Under-$10 Drugstore Highlighters for an Oil-Free Glow